anonymous266/UniCoM/README.md

 # UniCoM: Code Appendix

-Code appendix for ACL 2025 submission.
+Code appendix for ACL 2025 submission:
+UniCoM: A Universal Code-Switching Speech Generator for Code-Switching Speech Data Augmentation

 The codebases of the preprocessing pipeline, especially conducting the mappings for FLEURS and FLEURS-R languages were borrowed from the official implementation of the FLEURS and FLEURS-R datasets.